-These courses provide an opportunity to observe, interview, work with, and perform the duties of administrators in the actual work setting.
-Course requirements for EL 699 include a minimum of 300 contact hours, EL 698 include a minimum of 150 contact hours, as well as completion of a leadership portfolio, and structured activities related to the role and responsibilities of educational leaders.

-The Internship is designed to fulfill the competency and experience goals of the Intern.
-Responsibilities assigned and tasks performed are to be in keeping with the administrative areas identified as important to the growth of the Intern while meeting the State of Florida Field Experience requirements needed for certification as an Educational Leader.
-The internship is also designed to ensure that any products or output are useful to the system in which the Intern works.
+The EDL 799 course provides an opportunity to observe, interview, work with, and perform the duties of administrators in the actual work setting.
+Course requirements include a minimum of 300 contact hours which include structured activities related to the role and responsibilities of educational leaders.
+The Internship is designed to fulfill the competency and experience goals of the Intern while meeting the State of Florida and the State of Nevada clinical requirements needed for certification as an Educational Leader.
+The internship is designed to ensure that any products or output are useful to the system in which the Intern works.

-Note: The online internship application must be submitted and approved prior to the start of the semester/term in order to be eligible for the internship.
+Note: The Candidate is responsible for identifying a PK-12 local school-based administrator who will participate in the assistance of the Candidate's course required activities.
+The Candidate is responsible for confirming participation with their local school-based administrator prior to enrolling for EDL 799.
+The online internship application must be submitted and approved prior to the start of the semester/term to be eligible for the internship.
 All field experience and internship students are expected to adhere to the NSU Student Code of Conduct.